retooth2/xenharmlib/doc/quickstart.rst

     interval = a.interval(c)
     assert a.transpose(interval) == c

-If intervals have a downward direction their naming changes accordingly.
+If intervals have a descending direction their naming changes accordingly.
-The constructed interval above is a downward major 6:
+The constructed interval above is a descending major 6:

 .. testcode::